CLI

 While the method of streaming FollowTheMoney entities is very convenient, there are situations where not all information about an entity is known at the time at which it is generated.
 For example, think of a mapping that loads company names from one CSV file, while the corresponding addresses are in a second, separate CSV table.
 In such cases, it is easier to generate two entities with the same ID and to merge them later.

 Merging such entity fragments requires sorting all the entities in the given dataset by their ID in order to aggregate their properties.
-For small datasets, this can be done in application memory using the ftm aggregatecommand.
+For small datasets, this can be done in application memory using the ftm aggregate

 Once the dataset size approaches the amount of available memory, however, sorting must be performed on disk.
 This is also true when entity fragments are generated on different nodes in a computing cluster.

-For this purpose, followthemoney-store is available as a Python library and a command line tool.
+is available as a Python library and a command line tool.
 It can use any SQL database as a backend, with a local SQLite file set as a default.
-When using PostgreSQL as a database, followthemoney-store can use its built-in upsert functionality, making the backend more performant than others.
+When using PostgreSQL as a database, followthemoney-store

-To use followthemoney-store with SQLite, install it like this:
+with SQLite, install it like this:

 pip install followthemoney-store